SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

 Started packet capture on the active network interface in Wireshark and applied the 'dhcp' filter.

-Tries to capture the DORA process packets by turning the Wi-Fi off and and, but couldnt capture the D and O packets.
+**Issue faced:** Tried to capture the DORA process packets by turning the Wi-Fi OFF and ON, but couldnt capture the D and O packets.
 Only R and A packets were observed.

-So, generated DHCP traffic by releasing and renewing the IP address using:
+**Solution:** So, generated DHCP traffic by releasing and renewing the IP address.
 ```bash
 ipconfig /release
 ipconfig /renew